mikeljl/Homework-Planner/README.md

 - As a user, I want to be able to delete a homework from my agenda
 - As a user, I want to be able to see the total number of homework from my agenda
 - As a user, I want to be able to see the homework for a given subject
+- As a user, I want to be able to delete all the homework with a given subject